Day & Night Cycle

 The first month of the year, Kanitat, is almost halfway between the two Rainy Seasons.
 Storms have lessened in frequency and strength, but the weather continues to be wet, cool, and very unpleasant for both travel and outdoor work.

-In Anarand’aris, there is no true sunrise and sunset of the celestial bodies, as they are not physical moving objects, but natural phenomena specific to the Blossom.
-Instead, they appear and disappear from the sky in accordance with certain natural laws.
-In fact, in the cycle of a year, Kalis is the only one of the Anarand’aris celestial bodies that changes its apparent position relative to the world.
-During the two Sunny Seasons, the little red sun nearly doubles in brightness, and during these periods its disk visibly enlarges.
+In the cycle of a year, Kalys is the only one of the Anarand’aris celestial bodies that changes its appearance and behavior.
+During the two Sunny Seasons, the small red sun nearly doubles in brightness and during these periods its face visibly enlarges.
 Then the temperatures in Anarand’aris rise noticeably.
-The opposite effect is seen during the significantly shorter Icy Season, when Kalis’s reduced brightness turns it into a small red star in the sky, and for a short time Niatema remains the only sun on this otherwise warm world.
+The opposite effect is observed during the significantly shorter Icy Season, when Kalys’s reduced brightness turns it into a small red star in the sky, and for a time Niatema remains the only active sun on this otherwise warm world.